Home » Course Syllabus

 What are the Assignments?

 There will be one lesson/module per week for the duration of the class.
-We will post new content each Tuesday at 12:00 noon, and the work will be due the following Tuesday at 12:00 noon.
+We will post new content each Tuesday at 9:00 AM, and the work will be due the following Sunday at the end of the day (11:59 PM).
 Due dates will be posted along with the assignments.

-Assignments will consist of a variety of online learning modules including solo or group work, brief writing prompts, discussion board posts, videos, and more.
+Assignments will consist of a variety of online learning activities including solo or group work, brief writing prompts, discussion posts, videos, and more.

 What is the Final Like?

-There is no final exam.
+There is no final exam or research paper.
 There will be a final assignment in which you will apply the skills and concepts we cover over the course of the semester, and a personal reflection based on your experience in this class.
 You will have a choice of formats for the personal reflection, which we will share more about closer to the end of the course.
+The final assignment will be posted on a Tuesday at 9am and due the following Sunday at midnight, just like all the other course work.

 Your grade for this class will be determined by feedback from us on your weekly assignments.
 We are not out to trick you, and we want you to learn and succeed.
 You will get out of this class what you put into it.

-We will grade your work weekly, and you can track your own score in this class using My Grades in Blackboard.
-You need a minimum of 96 points (= 60% = letter grade D) to pass this class.
+We will grade your work weekly, and you can track your own score in this class using Grades in Brightspace.
+You need a minimum of 102 points (= 60% = letter grade D)

 Support and Help